awslabs/raf/docs/wiki/3_dev_guide/Distribution-Mechanism.md

 - `local_size`: The amount of processes on the same physical machine, from this communicator's perspective.
 - `rank`: rank ID of this process from this communicator's perspective.
 - `size`: The amount of processes from this communicator's perspective.
-- `global_rank`: rank ID of this process from the global communicator's perspective.
+- `world_rank`: rank ID of this process from the global communicator's perspective.
-- `global_size`: The amount of processes from the global communicator's perspective.
+- `world_size`: The amount of processes from the global communicator's perspective.
 - `group_id`: The ID of group where this process locates.
 Used by grouping and sub-communicator.
 - `group_size`: The number of groups.
 Used by grouping and sub-communicator.
 - Handler.
 The handler of corresponding MPI / NCCL Communicator.